 Takeaway

 This development is significant for families and individuals navigating the complexities of social media and its impact on youth.
-By prioritizing research and the consideration of non-legislative measures, the Hong Kong government seeks to develop a more informed approach to managing the mental health of children and adolescents in the digital age.
+By prioritizing research and considering non-legislative measures, the Hong Kong government seeks to develop a more informed approach to managing the mental health of children and adolescents in the digital age.
 The inclusion of parental guidelines emphasizes the importance of family involvement in fostering healthy online habits.
 As internet addiction and its effects become increasingly prevalent, proactive measures and collaborative efforts between authorities, schools, and families will be crucial in addressing these challenges effectively.

 Source: Read the Original Article